 Of course she minded.
-She didn’t want him anywhere her!
+She didn’t want him anywhere near her!
 But she wasn’t going to give him the satisfaction of thinking that his presence had any effect on her.
 She let her eyes wash over him with disinterest, then sipped her wine quietly, ignoring him.
-It was more than a week since that day at her office, and she had since convinced herself that the chance encounter would not repeat itself.
-Now here he was, smiling at her and giving her that earnest look, as if he hadn’t ripped out her heart and tore it to pieces.
+It was almost two weeks since that day at her office, and she had since convinced herself that the chance encounter would not repeat itself.
+Now here he was, smiling at her and giving her that earnest look, as if he hadn’t ripped out her heart and torn it to pieces.
 Bastard.

 Biting back a sigh, Hope stole a glance at him, and found his eyes fixed on her, a thoughtful look in their brown depths.
-“I wasn’t sure you’d be here, but I can’t tell you how glad I am that you are.
+“I wasn’t sure you’d be here, but I’m glad you came.
 I’ve been trying to get your number out of Greg since last week you know, but he keeps posting me.”